Helvi Mustonen

-Helvi Mustonen (born 1 July 1947 in Kemi), is a Finnish artist and a painter.
-Mustonen's works of art are mainly paintings, but she also creates sculptures in bronze.
-Helvi Mustonen's art has typically very strong and emotional themes and strong colours.
+Helvi Mustonen (1 July 1947 – 22 May 2025) was a Finnish artist and a painter.
+Mustonen's works of art were mainly paintings, but she also created sculptures in bronze.
+Helvi Mustonen's art had typically very strong and emotional themes and strong colours.
 The paintings are usually quite dark and symbolistic.

 Mustonen was born in Kemi.
 She started painting and sculpting in Oulu during the early 1970s and continued in Hyvinkää where she moved in the early 1980s.
-Since then Mustonen has taken part in numerous group exhibitions and has had her own solo exhibitions in many art museums and galleries in Finland.
+Since then Mustonen had taken part in numerous group exhibitions and has had her own solo exhibitions in many art museums and galleries in Finland.

 Helvi Mustonen was named the Artist of the Year by the Art Guild of Hyvinkää in 2000 and 2011.
+She died on 22 May 2025, at the age of 77.